smart-edge-open/specs/doc/enhanced-platform-awareness/openness-vcac-a.md

 Being equipped with its own CPU, VCAC-A card is installed with a standalone operating system apart from the host server.
 Thereby, the VCAC-A card can be topologically regarded as a standalone "worker node" with VPU/GPU capabilities.
 The VCAC-A card is connected to the host Intel Xeon server over PCI-Express non-transparent bridge (NTB) – over a virtual ethernet network `172.32.x.1/24`.
 The host kernel must be patched in order to enable, inter alia, virtual ethernet over PCIe.

 > **Terminology**
-> * *Edge worker node* and *VCA host* terms will be used interchangeably throughout this document to represent the physical node where the VCAC-A cards are plugged in.
+> * *Edge worker node* and *VCA host* terms will be used interchangeably throughout this document to represent the physical node where the VCAC-A cards are connected to.
 > * *VCA node* term represents the worker node in the OpenNESS cluster – the VCAC-A card is the incarnation of the VCA node.
 > * The full acronym *VCAC-A* is loosely used when talking about the PCIe card.